korki/bitmap_editor/README.md

 `>bin/bitmap_editor examples/show.txt`

-Technical Test Ruby developer
 Produce a Ruby 2.3 program that simulates a basic interactive bitmap editor.
 Bitmaps are represented as an M x N matrix of pixels with each element representing a colour.
 Program input

 The input consists of a file containing a sequence of commands, where a command is represented by a single capital letter at the beginning of the line.
 Parameters of the command are separated by white spaces and they follow the command character.

 Pixel coordinates are a pair of integers: a column number between 1 and 250, and a row number between 1 and 250.
 Bitmaps starts at coordinates 1,1.
 Colours are specified by capital letters.
 Commands
 There are 6 supported commands: